grnet/synnefo/docs/admin-guide.rst

 Register Image
 --------------

-To register an image you will need to use the full Pithos+ URL.
+To register an image you will need to use the full Pithos URL.
 To register as a public image the one from the previous example use:

 .. code-block:: console